Chris.luChris.lu header image, displaying an 80s style landscape and sunset

 Congratulations 🎉 you now have error handling and logging for pages as well as global error handling in your project

-If you liked this post, please consider making a donation ❤️ as it will help me create more content and keep it free for everyone
+If you liked this post, please consider buying me a coffee ☕ or sponsor ❤️ me on GitHub, as it will help me create more content and keep it free for everyone